 • A chance to be part of this fantastic event for free (there’s no fundraising requirement for volunteers)

-• The opportunity to get up bright and early for seven days in a row!
+• The opportunity to get up bright and early for four days in a row!

 • The fun of working with other volunteers